aplib/aplib.github.io/pub/SIATM/Life_without_tags_and_brackets.md

 ![Suggjested 3](./pictures/sugg3.png)

 (It is not indentation-based syntax.
-The dots represent block boundaries and can be replaced with color scheme)
+The dots represent block boundaries and can be replaced with color scheme.
+Block completion can be decorated.)

 As text markup built on a binary basis, it has many more features than HTML, including the composition of high-level components and graphical representations of markup blocks.
 And this is just one DSL out of many possible in document.